 “Everything looks perfect, Mrs. Thompson.
 Keep doing your self-exams.”
 I thank her, refraining from saying my husband enjoys examining me regularly.

-Dressing, I frown at the red bruises on my chest, then quickly smile knowing the girls still reign supreme.
+Dressing, I frown at the red bruises on my chest, then quickly smile and say a little prayer of thanks knowing the “girls” are ok.

 I pass the front desk with a cheerful “Ta-ta, ladies.
 See you next year!”